 Tor, which stands for “The Onion Router,” is a free and open source network designed to provide anonymity for its users.
 Data passes between your computer and the Internet through a series of thousands of volunteer-run Relays (servers) that hide the user’s identity and location from anyone monitoring Internet traffic.

 Tor protects its user’s privacy, but some websites block connections from any Relays known to be part of the Tor network.
-Governments and other global adversaries may be able to monitor the known entrances (Guard Relays) and exits (Exit Relays) of the Tor network to attempt to de-anonymize users.

 What is a VPN?

 A VPN (Virtual Private Network) is a service that provides an encrypted connection from your computer to servers in the VPN network.
 The VPN server then connects to the target website and relays data between your computer and the target.
 As far as the target site can tell, it is communicating with the VPN server and not with your computer.

 Because many VPNs have servers located in dozens of countries throughout the world, you can use a VPN to appear to be located in another country, and access sites that are not available in your actual location.
 Thus if your in a country like China you can access news sites which are blocked locally.
 Or if you were in the United States you could access crypto exchanges and online casinos which block US access.